 You can use our Van Electrical Calculator (faroutride.com/calc) to customize your own system.
 We’d recommend sticking with a 2000W inverter/charger (you can force the calculator to do so by switching to “manual” mode).
 For the Nomadic Air Conditioner, use 25Ah current (that’s the average current draw, per manufacturer claim) and something like 8 hours for daily usage.
 For example:

 In the calculator, scroll down to retrieve your entire items list.
-Make sure to download the High-Power version of our wiring diagram.
+Make sure to download the High-Power version of our wiring diagram (and use the addendum of the section 3.1 above the connect the air conditioner).

 3.3- Managing Expectations